25 of the Best Irish Comedians: The Irish Humour

 19. Edwin Sammon

-Edwin Sammon originally from Offaly has gained a lot of praise as a comedian over the last couple of years.
+Edwin Sammon, originally from Offaly, has gained a lot of praise as a comedian over the last couple of years.
 Offering something different, he is often described as unpredictable and loves to please the crowd.
-His unique style has seen him be awarded the Tedfest Golden Toilet Duck award in 2011.
+His unique style has seen him be awarded the Tedfest Golden Toilet Duck Award in 2011.

 Edwin is pretty new to the comedy scene, starting his career off in 2011 at local comedy clubs.
-In recent years, he has gained much success such as getting a permanent role on RTEs sitcom ‘Bridget and Eamon’.
+In recent years, he has gained much success, such as getting a permanent role on RTE’s sitcom ‘Bridget and Eamon‘.

-Sammon survived cancer while working as a stand-up, his dark humour about his health created an impactful show, that both reminded people about the important things in life, and allowed them to laugh along with the comic at topics that are usually taken very seriously.
-His outlook while humorous highlights the courage it takes to be vulnerable and talk about difficult topics – something that is admirable even without a live audience.
+Sammon survived cancer while working as a stand-up comedian.
+His dark humour about his health created an impactful show that both reminded people about the important things in life and allowed them to laugh along with the comic at topics that are usually taken very seriously.

-Edwin is one to watch out for and we see great things happening in the comedy world for him.
+His outlook, while humorous, highlights the courage it takes to be vulnerable and talk about difficult topics – something that is admirable even without a live audience.
+Edwin is one to watch out for, and we see great things happening in the comedy world for him.

 18. Dylan Moran

-The next Irish comedian to make it on our list is Navan man Dylan Moran, also known for his writing, acting, and filmmaking talents.
-Dylan is popular for his UK sitcom ‘Black Books’ which he co-wrote and acted in.
-Many people also know Dylan from his work with Simon Pegg in the popular films ‘Shaun of the Dead’ and ‘Run Fatboy Run’, as well as 1999’s rom-com Notting Hill
+The next Irish comedian to make it on our list is Navan man Dylan Moran.
+Besides comedy, he is also known for his writing, acting, and filmmaking talents.
+Dylan is famous for his UK sitcom ‘Black Books‘ which he co-wrote and acted in.

-In 2008, he was one of two lead characters in the Irish black comedy titled ‘A Film with Me in it’.
-You will find him performing his stand up comedy routines at national and international festivals.
-In 2015, he took his recent stand-up show “Off The Hook” over to South Africa, he had three sold-out shows in the country’s National Arts Festival.
+You will find Dylan performing his stand-up comedy routines at national and international festivals.
+In 2015, he took his recent stand-up show “Off The Hook” over to South Africa.
+He had three sold-out shows at the country’s National Arts Festival

 An early performance by Dylan Moran in ’98